best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Rounding does reduce precision.
 This usually means that the reported totals no longer equal the sum of the component parts.
 If this is the case it should be communicated clearly.

-When rounding you should ensure all figures in a category are rounded to the same level of precision (for example one decimal point) and that any numbers less than one start with a zero, not a point (for example, 0.56 not .56).
+When rounding you should ensure all figures in a category are rounded to the same level of precision (for example one decimal point) and that any numbers less than one start with a zero, not a decimal point (for example, 0.56 not .56).

 ### Grouping
 Objects grouped together are assumed to be associated.
 When used appropriately grouping may help users understand the data better.
 We advise that you group different measures in rows and different types of estimate in columns.